han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 Why I didn't want to use it:
 * I didn't want to use a cloud version
 * Using the self-hosted version would mean I would need to maintain a database and server
-* I preferred the git based storage rathen that a database storage
+* I preferred the git based storage rather that a database storage

 When to use Ghost:
 * For people who are not technical and don't want to deal with markdown and git, the Ghost UI is user friendly